Things You Will Need to Bring to the Island

 FIGMENT is an entirely free and non-commercial event in which everyone volunteers their time and effort to participate… the organizers, the artists, the participants.
 One of the things that FIGMENT tries to do is to create an area in which interactions between people are not mediated by commercial transactions of any kind.
 Everything at FIGMENT is free, and there is no advertising, nothing for sale, and no one insisting that you have to give a donation to participate.
 If people want to give a donation to help make FIGMENT happen, they can do so at a few donation boxes located only near the ferries and in FIGMENT Terrace.
 The idea here is that so many of our interactions with other people are based on commerce.
 At FIGMENT, everything that we do is a gift, is done for the pleasure of doing it and sharing it with other people.
 If that isn’t enough of a motivation for you, FIGMENT may not be the right venue for you.
 Please note that entities that are not part of FIGMENT will be selling food on Governors Island during the event as a service.
 The food carts and drink vendors are not part of the FIGMENT event.

 While Governors Island is surrounded by water, it’s an active harbor and not a beach.
-There is no potable (drinkable) water on the island and no waterfront access.
+There is access to water fountains on the island, but the locations are limited.
+They are far away from each other, so it's a good idea to bring a refillable water bottle.
 If you need a small amount of water (a bucketful) for your project, there is a hose.
 Please do not place projects in the water.
 If you are truly dedicated to propose a project in the water, you must realize what it means to put a project in an active harbor.
 It’s not a beach, and it’s not a lake.
 It’s a harbor with rough current, tidal flows, and a lot of boats, some of them VERY big.
 If you are considering doing a project on the water, please consider carefully (1) where the project will go, (2) how will you keep it there, (3) how will it float, and (4) how you would convince the local authorities to give you permission to build and maintain your project for the duration of FIGMENT.
 If, and only if, we’re confident that you’ve considered all these issues, we will work to secure permission for your project with all appropriate local and maritime authorities.
 This is a complex process, and we cannot be sure if we will be given permission for your project to be on the water.

 Balloons and Flying things